 Comment: Health-based

-This rule's requirements are technology-based, but the rule restrictions should be health-based
+This rule's requirements are technology-based, but the rule restrictions should be health-based.

 Response

 DEQ has begun the Cleaner Air Oregon rulemaking process to develop a statewide risk-based air toxics permitting program that will cover many industry types.
 There will be many opportunities for public input and participation in that process.
 The approach proposed in the art glass rule is a combination of risk and technology based approaches.
-It requires emission control devices to reduce the rate at which CAGMs emit metals, which is a technology-based requirement.
-It also incorporates elements of a risk-based program by establishinghealth based acceptable source impact levels for chromium usage at Tier 2 facilities.
+It requires emission control devices to reduce the rate at which CAGMs emit HAPs, which is a technology-based requirement.
+It also incorporates elements of a risk-based program by establishing usage limits based on health-based acceptable source impact levels for chromium usage at Tier 2 facilities.

-For rules to be only health based may be ideal, but theavailability of emission control technology and its ability to control emissions must also be taken into account.
+For rules to be only health based may be ideal, but the health-based framework that is anticipated in the Cleaner Air Oregon rules does not exist yet and it would be premature for DEQ to try to guess what standards and considerations that framework may involve.
+At this time it makes more sense to have technology-based rules to achieve reasonable emission reductions while the Cleaner Air Oregon rules are being developed.
+Finally, other states with health-based air toxics programs still take the availability of emission control technology and its ability to control emissions into account.

 Comment: Cumulative health effects

-Rule should take into account cumulative/interactive effects instead of pretending that people are exposed to a single pollutant in isolation
+Rule should take into account cumulative/interactive effects instead of pretending that people are exposed to a single pollutant in isolation.

 Response

-The health benchmarks incorporated into the proposed rule were developed with the help of the Oregon Health Authority.
-OHA is beginning a process to revise those benchmarks and if revised, DEQ could incorporate those changes in a future update to the art glass rule.
+DEQ agrees that cumulative and interactive effects should be considered, and expects they will be considered in the Cleaner Air Oregon rulemaking.
+However, the Cleaner Air Oregon rules does not exist yet and it would be premature for DEQ to try to guess what standards and considerations those rules may involve.
+The approach taken in both the temporary and proposed permanent CAGM rules is considered to be protective, but these rules are an interim measure to address a particular problem area.
+Under the final Cleaner Air Oregon rules, the proposed CAGM rules may be replaced entirely or revised to conform to the Cleaner Air Oregon rules. ,

 Comment: Precautionary principle